 - Add controls to ensure data privacy and regulatory compliance

 Protecting sensitive data

-Heck, we need classification too.
-It allows us to better understand and report on data consumption, more easily apply governance controls, detect sensitive data in new data sources, and help our customers be confident that their data is both private and secure.
-We didn’t have it, and knew we needed to add support for it.
-The question was really about the best way to do so.
+Heck, we need sensitive data classification too.
+It allows us to better understand and report on data consumption, more easily apply access governance controls, detect sensitive data in new data sources, and help our customers be confident that their data is both private and secure.

-At ALTR, we work tirelessly to make it easy for you to not just walk this path from understanding to governing to protecting your sensitive data, but also to stay on it as you grow, adding more data, people, and platforms into the mix.
+At ALTR, we want remove the burdens of data classification as you grow, add more data, users, and platforms into the mix.
 We do as much of the heavy lifting ourselves as possible, delivering new and unique features that layer advanced data security on top of governance controls (for a primer on how governance and security are intertwined, check out this blog post.
 But we also believe this involves connecting the broader data ecosystem together so the tools and platforms you use share a unified understanding of your data.
 We’re excited that our support for data classification is an extension of this belief.